 After suffering a sexual assault perpetrated by a Lyft or Uber driver, it is important to speak with an attorney.
-Our Lyft and Uber sexual assault lawyers in Miami will analyze the circumstances surrounding the assault as well the safety measures that were or could have been in place at the time.
-Our analysis may reveal that you have a legal claim against Uber or Lyft for failing to protect you.Ways to Keep Yourself Safe Using Uber or Lyft
+A Miami Lyft and Uber sexual assault lawyer will scrutinize the circumstances surrounding the assault as well the safety measures that were or could have been in place at the time.
+This legal analysis may reveal that you have a legal claim against Uber or Lyft for failing to protect you.Ways to Keep Yourself Safe Using Uber or Lyft

 Sometimes hailing a ride through the Uber or Lyft app is your only option or your best option from getting one place to another.
 We offer some safety tips you can take to reduce your risk of being attacked.